ydutertre/myvario/README.md

 ## Supported watches

-I have reduced the number of watches supported compared to GliderSK.
+I have reduced the number of watches supported compared to GliderSK (removed descent mk1 and charlie d2).
 This is because I am using variable frequency tones for the vario, which are only supported for SDK 3.1.0 and above.
 I am testing this application on my Garmin Fenix 7X.

 ## Not a programmer